liferay/liferay-docs/deployment/articles-dxp/01-saml/01-intro.markdown

 #### The SLO Request to the IdP

-An IdP initiated SLO request is a SLO request sent directly to the IdP by the user's browser.
-When @product@ serves as the IdP, the IdP initiated SSO URL must specify the URL path as
+An IdP initiated SLO request is sent directly to the IdP by the user's browser.
+When @product@ is the IdP, the IdP initiated SSO URL must specify the URL path as

 `/c/portal/logout`